TwinFlame-Development/horoscopeAPI/examples/README.rst

     </table>

-All examples referece the hosted test endpoint:
+All examples referece the hosted test endpoint, and pass 'token' as a Bearer Token:

 .. raw:: html